Tibet holidays 2020 & 2021

-Despite the controversy surrounding its sovereignty, a tour of Tibet has much to reward the curious visitor.
+Despite the controversy surrounding its sovereignty, a holiday to Tibet has much to reward the curious visitor.
 Our specialists have a deep respect and a passion for this enigmatic land — its multi-faceted, pervasive Buddhism, its outpost-like towns, and its Himalaya landscapes.
 They’ll plot a course that can take you to Lhasa to visit the long-empty white-and-gold wedding cake of the Potala Palace.
 And then there are even less developed places such as Gyantse’s old town, a living repository of traditional Tibetan architecture.

-Suggested itineraries for Tibet
+Suggested tours for Tibet

-These itineraries give you a starting point for what your trip to Tibet could entail.
+These tours give you a starting point for what your trip to Tibet could entail.
 They cover routes we've found work particularly well and feature some of our favourite places to stay.
 Treat them as inspiration, as each trip is created uniquely for you.

 Why travel with Audley?